PostHog/posthog.com/contents/handbook/engineering/cloud-providers.md

 ### How do I get access?

-Ask in the `#team-platform` Slack channel for someone to add you.
-Anyone who has edit access can do so.
+Ask in the `#team-infrastructure` Slack channel for someone to add you.

 To give someone access (important to follow these steps!):
 1. navigate to [IAM](https://console.aws.amazon.com/iamv2/home#/users)